Jack, Joseph and Morton Mandel Center for Studies in Jewish Education

 November 11, 2021

 What happens when young adults visit a Jewish museum?
 What do they learn about Jews and Judaism, and how are they changed by what they see, touch, hear and feel?
-In this talk, Laura Yares discusses findings from a pre-pandemic study of 30 young adult visitors to the National Museum of American Jewish History in Philadelphia, and describes the rich learning that can occur in episodic, leisure time Jewish educational settings.
+In this talk, Laura Yares discusses findings from a study of 30 young adult visitors to the National Museum of American Jewish History in Philadelphia, and describes the rich learning that can occur in episodic, leisure time Jewish educational settings.

-Watch Learning at a Jewish Museum on YouTube
+Watch on YouTube: Learning at a Jewish Museum

 Jonathan Krasner and Jon Levisohn speaking on a zoom screen